-Only in exceptional circumstances will an exemption be granted, which must be sought in advance and have received written approval from British Fencing Head Office.
+Only in exceptional circumstances will an exemption be granted, which must be sought in advance and have received written approval from British Fencing CEO or Pathways Director.
 In the event an athlete is unexpectedly injured or ill a doctor’s note will be required to be submitted to British Fencing Head Office within one week of the date of the Championships.

 The only exception would be if an athlete does not have British citizenship at the point of the National Championships but subsequently receives British citizenship.

 The GBR National Championships Exemption Form is to be completed by any athlete wishing to be considered for exemption from the Senior, Junior and Cadet Nationals.
 The exemption list is published here for athletes/parents and selectors to check.

 Exemptions will not be made on financial grounds.
 Exemptions will not be made on the basis that athletes live, work or study abroad.
 Exemptions may be granted due to the uncertainty over lifting of travel restrictions.
 Athletes making exemption requests based on university exam timetables, or having been denied permission to miss lectures/work must provide the evidence along with their application.
 BF reserve the right to contact the organisation (employee or educational institution) involved to confirm the situation.

 Please note that entry into the London Cup U23 EFC circuit ranking events is not subject to this requirement.
 You will still need an EFC licence though and this, plus your entry, must be done through the federation that you are eligible to represent internationally.